What Does a Workplace Injury Lawyer Do?

 Top Tips from Your Workplace Injury Lawyers:

-What is the Cost for a Workplace Injury Lawyer?
+What is the Cost for a Workplace Accident Lawyer?

-The workplace injury lawyer team at Gosal & Company require an initial retainer deposit and work on an hourly basis at a modest hourly rate (significantly lower than most law firms of equivalent years of call).
-If the workplace injury lawyers at Gosal & Company agree to take your case, fees may be discussed after a complete and through review of your WorkSafeBC claim disclosure file.
+The workplace accident lawyer team at Gosal & Company requires an initial retainer deposit and works on an hourly basis at a modest hourly rate (significantly lower than most law firms of equivalent years of call).
+If the workplace accident lawyers at Gosal & Company agree to take your case, fees may be discussed after a complete and thorough review of your WorkSafeBC claim disclosure file.

-In BC, most (if not all) workplace injury lawyers require a retainer and charge on an hourly basis as you cannot sue your employer.
-Based on workplace injury lawyer Sarj Gosal’s 28-plus years of experience, it is not possible to offer our legal services on a contingency fee basis.
+In BC, most (if not all) workplace accident lawyers require a retainer and charge on an hourly basis as you cannot sue your employer.
+Based on workplace accident lawyer Sarj Gosal’s 31-plus years of experience, it is not possible to offer our legal services on a contingency fee basis.
 WorkSafeBC policy does not allow the forwarding of WCB benefits to a lawyer.
-Furthermore, the vast majority of Gosal & Company workplace injury lawyer clients receive monthly benefits, which are simply not amenable to a contingent fee arrangement.
+Furthermore, the vast majority of Gosal & Company workplace accident lawyer clients receive monthly benefits, which are simply not amenable to a contingent fee arrangement.

-How Can I Hire a Workplace Injury Lawyer
+How Can I Hire an Injured at Work Lawyer

-The workplace injury lawyers at Gosal & Company offer a free initial consultation, usually with our most experienced workplace injury lawyer, Sarj Gosal (over 28 years of experience).
+The injured at work lawyers at Gosal & Company offer a free initial consultation, usually with our most experienced injured at work lawyer, Sarj Gosal (over 31 years of experience).

-During the free initial consultation (currently being conducted via telephone due to the ongoing COVID-19 pandemic), our workplace injury lawyers will usually obtain relevant details regarding your WCB case, including: your date of injury; details of how you were injured at work; what conditions were accepted or denied; what medical treatments you are undergoing; the date that your wage loss benefits were terminated (if applicable); details regarding the nature and amount of any permanent disability benefits (either a loss of function or loss of earnings award) related to your WCB case; reports of pain and suffering.
+During the free initial consultation (currently being conducted via telephone), our injured at work lawyers will usually obtain relevant details regarding your WCB case, including: your date of injury; details of how you were injured at work; what conditions were accepted or denied; what medical treatments you are undergoing; the date that your wage loss benefits were terminated (if applicable); details regarding the nature and amount of any permanent disability benefits (either a loss of function or loss of earnings award) related to your WCB case; reports of pain and suffering.
 We will advise you on how to deal with WCB after your work injury.

 Gosal & Company workplace injury lawyers will also ask questions regarding the relevant dates of WCB decision letters, and whether you filed timely appeals to the Review Division or to WCAT.
 Following the initial free consultation, Gosal & Company’s workplace injury lawyers will determine whether you have a WCB case that we are able to assist with.
 Gosal & Company’s workplace injury lawyers will send you an email detailing the terms of our Retainer Agreement, along with a request for further information and documents from you regarding your WCB case.
 After careful review of our Retainer Agreement, you will then be in a position to hire Gosal & Company’s very experienced and capable workplace injury lawyers.